nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Billing a guest: `bill`

 This command updates the bill of a guest in GuestBook.
+This command is typically used to **charge a guest** for services, such as room service.
 Note that the bill here refers to the **total additional charges incurred** by the guest during their stay at your hotel and should **not include the cost of the room booking**.

 This command updates the bill of the guest at the specified `INDEX` of the current list.